lxde/lxde.github.io/get.md

 #### But I am totally new to those Linux things

-We recommend you to try out Lubuntu, which is made by our community members.
+We recommend you to try out Lubuntu, which is based on Ubuntu Linux, and made by our community members.

 <ul class="actions">
   <li><a href="http://lubuntu.me" class="button special">Get Lubuntu</a></li>